What is a Certificate of Confidentiality?

 Applying for a CoC

-News Flash: Starting April 14, NIH has a new on-line application system for all CoC requests to NIH.
-See below for more information
+NIH uses an on-line Application system for all CoC requests to NIH.
+See below for more information.

 |Select the area that applies to you||Process|

 |If you are a new COC requestor, need a refresher, or are new to NIH's Electronic Application System (new in 2015)||